Laguna1989/CodeKata_ObserverPattern/readme.md

 Now it is time to expand the actual game functionality and introduce new features.

 The `Playstate` class already checks for the player health reaching zero.
 Let's add another game over condition when the score reaches 100.
 In this case, now two observers are watching the same variable.

+Create a new class which derives from `ObserverInterface` to do this.